 Substantial cash prizes sponsored by area ranchers will be awarded to the top 4-H Market Steers that are Ranch raised from a Beaverhead or Madison County producers.
 Steers must be 100% free of club calf genetics.
-All steers must have an affidavit from the breeder/producer on file at the Extension Office prior to check-in attesting that the steer is 100% free of club calf genetics and was born/raised in Beaverhead or Madison County to be eligible for the award.
+All steers must have an affidavit from the breeder/producer.
+Affidavits will only be accepted at fair weigh-in to Jacob Smith.
+Form will attest that the steer is 100% free of club calf genetics and was born/raised in Beaverhead or Madison County to be eligible for the award.